socioboard/Socioboard-5.0/Docker.README.md

 The docker network IP is not important and can be changed freely.

 ### Changing Exposed Ports:
-If port(s) 80 and/or 443 are in use on your system you will need to edit `docker/docker-compose.yaml` and change `"443:443"` to `"8443:8443"` for example.
-You will also need to change the port(s) in your docker `.env` file.
+If port(s) 80 and/or 443 are in use on your system, but your proxy frontend still expects traffic on port(s) 80 and/or 443 you will need to edit `docker/docker-compose.yaml` and change `"${HTTPS_PORT}:${HTTPS_PORT}"` to `"8443:${HTTPS_PORT}"` for example.

+If you would like to change the ports the application is served on(i.e you would visit socio.mydomain.com:8443 to use the application) simply change the port(s) in your docker `.env` file.

 NOTE: When serving https on a port other than 443, the http redirect will no longer work.
-You will either have to modify the redirect in `docker/nginx/nginx-socioboard.conf` or handle it with your own reverse proxy(if you're using your own reverse proxy AND non standard ports I'd suggest handling the redirect there).
+You will either have to modify the redirect in `docker/nginx/nginx-socioboard.conf` or handle it with your own reverse proxy(if you're using your own reverse proxy AND non standard ports I'd suggest handling the redirect there or leaving the http port out entirely).

 ## Creating an Account
 Navigate to your endpoint(`https://socio.mydomain.example) and create a new user by signing up.
 You will receive a message in the top right corner stating "Registration Failed - Unauthorized", this means you've registered but the activation link could not be emailed(no email set up).